| Page 29 | Alexander Street

 About Alexander Street Press

-Alexander Street Press is an electronic publisher of award-winning online collections for education and research in the humanities, social sciences, performing arts, and music.
-Since its beginnings in 2000, Alexander Street has developed a reputation for uniquely powerful search capabilities powered by Alexander Street’s Semantic Indexing™ and for offering content not available anywhere else.
-Alexander Street collections are available to library and educational institutions via annual subscription or outright purchase.
+Alexander Street Press is an electronic publisher of award-winning online collections in the humanities and social sciences.
+Since its beginnings in 2000, Alexander Street has delivered uniquely powerful search capabilities powered by Alexander Street’s Semantic Indexing™ and content not available anywhere else.
+Alexander Street collections are available to library and educational institutions via annual subscription or outright purchase of perpetual rights.

 Contact Details